 Like any other institution in Denmark we have a Covid-19 strategy which we are following at campus.
 The strategy is made in alignment with the instructions of the Danish Government.
-You might need to quarantine before coming to IPC, but it may also be possible for you to quarantine at campus for an additional price of 1.000 DKK (for your room for 6 days and three meals a day).
-If you quarantine at family or friends in Denmark it is just as good.
-You also need to be tested on a regular basis to be a student at IPC.
 If you are enrolled in a course at International People’s College we will make sure to inform you about the Covid-19 rules and conditions whenever we have specific details, since the restrictions change from time to time – please check your email regularly!

 We are always following the national restrictions at International People’s College, and we will inform students as quickly as possible when restrictions change, but it is students’ own responsibility to be updated on the Danish Covid-19 rules when travelling to Denmark.
 Please make sure to keep yourself updated on the official Danish Corona webpage:

 Please check out Covid-19: Frequently asked Questions to get a better understanding about how it is to be a student at International People’s College during the pandemic.